 - Additionally, identify influencers or leaders in your niche and reach out to them for feedback or potential collaboration opportunities.
 With their endorsement, your product visibility can be significantly boosted.

-- Then, use the feedback from those communities to refine your product further, demonstrating that you value their input and feedback.
+- Then use feedback from those communities to refine your product further, demonstrating that you value their input.

 Organic Marketing Tactics (SEO, Social, Content)